-Before having your wheel alignment checked, always make sure you have the correct tyre pressure in your tyres, as this can also make a tyre wear uneven.
+Before having your wheel alignment checked, always make sure you have the correct tyre pressure in your tyres, as this also makes tyres wear uneven.

-This image shows what a positive camber would look like from the front of the vehicle, the camber is pointing the tyres inwards.
-A result of a positive camber would mean the tyre would wear on the outer edge.
+This image above shows a car with a positive camber.
+From the front of the vehicle, the camber is pointing the tyres inwards.
+As a result of a positive camber the tyre would wear on the outer edge.

-This is what a negative camber would look like, the bottom of the wheel is pointing out over resulting in the tyre wearing on the inside edge.
+Above is what a negative camber looks like, the bottom of the wheel is pointing out over resulting in the tyre wearing on the inside edge.

-And in this image it shows the wheels toeing outwards.
-The distance between the front of a tyre is greater than the rear of the tyre.
-Wheels toeing in and out have a “feather type wear” across the tread.
+In this image the wheels are toeing outwards.
+The distance between the front of a tyre is greater than the rear of the tyre causing the tyre to wear on the inner edge.

-Having your wheel alignment checked is so important, not just for safety but to increase the lifespan of your tyres.
-It should be checked at least once a year and always look out for the signs of wearing using the pictures above as reference.
+Having your wheel alignment checked is so important, not just for your safety but to increase the lifespan of your tyres.
+It should be checked at least once a year, you can keep checking for the signs of wearing using the pictures above as reference.